Prasarana Malaysia: Formation of Prasarana

+Between 2002 and 2004, Prasarana systematically acquired the assets, debt liabilities, and operations of Putra-LRT, Star-LRT, Intrakota Komposit, and Cityliner.
+In 2007, Prasarana acquired the KL Monorail network and launched Rapid Penang to revamp public transport in Penang.
+In 2014, the corporate structure was further streamlined, establishing specialized subsidiaries under Prasarana Malaysia Berhad.

 Setting up of Syarikat Prasarana Negara Berhad and Rangkaian Pengangkutan Intergrasi Deras Sdn Bhd

 As part of the restructuring process, the Malaysian government proposed to separate the ownership (thus capital expenditure) and operational aspects of public transport, with separate government-owned companies being set up for each purpose.

 In 1998, Prasarana was incorporated to "facilitate, coordinate, undertake and expedite infrastructure projects approved by the Malaysian government".
 It took over the assets and operations of Star-LRT, Putra-LRT and Putraline feeder bus services in September 2002, changing the name Star-LRT to "Starline" and Putra-LRT to "Putraline".
 In 2003, Prasarana entered into agreements with Intrakota and Cityliner for the purchase of buses.
 The purchase was completed in 2004.

 Rangkaian Pengangkutan Intergrasi Deras Sdn Bhd, the second government-owned company under the restructuring, was set up in 2004 to handle the operational aspects of the assets owned by Prasarana.
 Prasarana handed over the operations of the two LRT lines and buses in November 2004.

 In 2006, the government set up a new company Rapid Penang as a subsidiary of Rangkaian Pengangkutan Intergrasi Deras Sdn Bhd to operate a bus service in Penang.
 The buses are also owned by Prasarana.